Showing posts with label vendors. Show all posts

 Serving to Live, Living to Serve.

-I had a great time walking around talking to people, smelling the food, and listen to music, and watching the line dancer and tap dancers.
+I had a great time walking around talking to people, smelling the food, listening to music, and watching the line dancers and tap dancers.

 The Hillbilly's Helping Children Shriners Hospital